A Letter for Patients with Anxiety at the Dentist

 If you experience anxiety at the dentist, you’re not alone.
 Many dentists and hygienists understand that patients may fear going to the dentist, but they are here to help.

-Letter to our patients who experience anxiety at the dentist from Brooke Bodart, Certified Dental Hygienist.
+Letter to our patients who experience anxiety at the dentist from Brooke Bodart, Registered Dental Hygienist.

 Dear anxious patient,